 - Do not wash more than one rug at a time.

-- Consider using the self serve Car Wash bays to spray down your rugs after pretreating them.
+- Consider using a Car Wash bay to spray down your rugs after pretreating them.
 The high-pressure spray gun comes in s handy.
 The wall clamps are also helpful to lift the carpet off the floor when spraying the carpet.
 Once the process is complete bringing the rug home will be a wet mess.
 Take precautions by throwing it inside a tarp or a large bucket, or consider transporting it in the back of a pick-up truck instead.

 - If you have access to an outdoor water hose, attach a high-pressure nozzle to the end, it can be just as effective as the spray gun at the car wash.

 - Scrub brushes and quality microfiber cloths for carpet cleaning are helpful in pretreating or spot cleaning stains on rugs.